ninoch/DMPA/README.md

 # DMPA (Directed Mixed Preferential Attachment)

 This is the source code of paper ["Emergence of Structural Inequalities in Scientific Citation Networks".](https://arxiv.org/pdf/2103.10944.pdf).
-If you used the code or data, please cite the paper:
+Please cite our work if you found the code or the data useful.

 ```
 @inproceedings{nettasinghe2021emergence,